in

 Clear Out the Pathway Between the Spaces

-Living room with marble wall wood coffee table and console leather couch wood floors and view of the dining area When planning out your layout for your living and dining room combo, it’s important to keep in mind where the foot traffic will be.
+When planning out your layout for your living and dining room combo, it’s essential to keep in mind where the foot traffic will be.

-Make sure that when you are planning out your furniture placement, there’s enough pathways for people to actually move around in.
+Make sure that when you are planning out your furniture placement, there are enough pathways for people actually to move around in.

-Plan out the empty spaces where they can easily move from one area to the other without bumping into your accessories and furniture.
-This will make your combo space more usable while at the same time give the eyes the chance to refocus and properly distinguish which space is which.
+Plan out empty spaces where they can easily move from one area to the other without bumping into your accessories and furniture.
+This will make your combo space more usable while at the same time giving the eyes a chance to refocus and properly distinguish which space is which.

-Home interior with hardwood floors and open floorplan showing dining room kitchen and living room with high vaulted ceilings sofa with throw pillows coffee tables and glass doors Open floor plans are the mainstays when it comes to creating a modern look for the home.
+Open floor plans are the mainstay when it comes to creating a modern look for the home.
 What you want is a properly separated or divided living and dining room space that will not end up confusing the occupants about which is which.

 Whether you’re just looking for a home improvement plan or starting the whole thing up from scratch, here are some nifty ways to properly demarcate your spaces without breaking a sweat.

-These are at times nicknamed as jalli screens and they work quite marvelously if you want to create private nooks in your home with an open floor plan while at the same time putting in a focal point for your space.
+These are at times nicknamed jalli screens, and they work pretty marvelously if you want to create private nooks in your home with an open floor plan while at the same time putting in a focal point for your space.

 Lattice dividers are easy to put in.
-They don’t require any type of installation or construction and more than that, they’re easily movable so you can change things up when you feel like it.
+They don’t require any installation or construction, and more than that, they’re easily movable, so you can change things up when you feel like it.
 They’re also readily available in the market and can come in a wide range of designs, widths, heights, and colors for you to choose from.

 See-through Display Shelves or Units